 John Foy & Associates can help.
-We have over 20 years’ experience working with car accident victims and winning cases.
-We founded our law practice exclusively to help those who have been injured through no fault of their own, and we have worked our way up to being one of the most respected and effective law firms in Georgia.
-Let us give you a free, in-depth consultation to discuss your case.
-Call John Foy & Associates at 404-400-4000 and get your free consultation today.
+We have over 20 years of experience working with car accident victims and winning cases.
+We founded our law practice exclusively to help those who got injured through no fault of their own, and we have worked our way up to being one of the most respected and effective law firms in Georgia.

-- Anyone violating traffic rules, such as speeding or running a red light, is likely to be considered at fault
+- Anyone violating traffic rules such as speeding or running a red light.

-But all of these rules have exceptions.
-For example, if you rear-ended someone, but it was because they were aggressively changing lanes, the accident was really their fault—and the law will back you up on that.
 Every car accident case is unique.
 The one key to all cases is the concept of “negligence.”
-Was one person careless or negligent in a way that probably caused the accident?
+Was one person negligent in a way that probably caused the accident?
 Could the accident have been avoided if they were simply more attentive?
 If so, then that negligent party is the one at fault for the accident.

 - Medical bills